 Our knowledge and experience at Lapworth Architects is what gets us our success rates for development in the West Midlands Green Belt – our dozens of projects in Solihull and Warwickshire are proof enough of that.

 If you’re looking for extend, develop or rebuild a property in the West Midlands Green Belt, you’ve come to the right place.
-Drop us a line and see how Lapworth Architects can advise you and get you the planning permission you need for your new home.
+Drop us a line – either by phone, using our contact form below, or on our live chat to the right – and see how Lapworth Architects can advise you and get you the planning permission you need for your new home.